hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 overall height-h Merkle tree.
 Hence, there is no additional OTS required to sign their root nodes; their values are used as-is in the underlying Stateful HBS scheme's tree ascent mechanism, yielding a common public key (i.e., root node) for all sectors.
-Care MUST be taken to ensure that each sector uses the same root tree identifier (i.e., the "I" value for HSS/LMS and "root" value for XMSS/XMSS<sup>MT</sup>).
+Care must be taken to ensure that each sector uses the same root tree identifier (i.e., the "I" value for HSS/LMS and "root" value for XMSS/XMSS<sup>MT</sup>).